Restaurants*

 Royal Seafood: Best cart-style dim sum.
 This place is packed on weekends, but worth the wait.

 House of Joy: Close second to Royal Seafood.
-Someone from Hong Kong told me this was their favorite place.
+Someone from Hong Kong told me this was their favorite.

 Brooklyn/Queens

-Nura: Both the spelling and the food reminded me of Ottolenghi's Nopi.
+Nura: Both the name and the food reminded me of Ottolenghi's Nopi.

 Annabelle Basin Sailing: Normal drinks and food for an abnormally good view of the East Side.